piotrszymaniec/Looty-ref/QuickNotes-whenyouneedtoputitsomewhere.md

 #### 4. check every prefix in ComputedItemProps if it parsed poprawnie, jak nie to wyłącz lub napraw

 5. move further away Tooltip window - maybe even make it stationary

+6. for some mod fields think about helper text
+  - good idea is to make maybe custom modal window/tooltip ?